SeldonIO/seldon-core-launcher/seldon-core/custom-install.md

 ## Basic Usage

-For many example and usage of seldon-core see our main docs at https://github.com/SeldonIO/seldon-core
+For further guides in using seldon-core see our main docs at https://github.com/SeldonIO/seldon-core

 ## Delete